-Users cannot log in to some Seapine web clients after the computer hosting the TestTrack Server or Seapine License Server is upgraded to Mac OS X 10.10 and later.
+Users cannot log in to some web clients after the computer hosting the Helix ALM Server or Helix ALM License Server is upgraded to Mac OS X 10.10 or later.
 The following web clients are affected:

 Mac OS X 10.10 and later uses Apache 2.4.
 The mod_cgi module is not enabled by default in this Apache version.

 Modify the Apache configuration file (httpd.conf) to enable the mod_cgi module.

 - In Terminal, enter the following command to back up the current Apache configuration: